Vikram Deo Verma: Philanthropist

-Vikram Dev was a keen admirer of education and contributed whole heartedly for this cause.
-He did not only save Andhra University by donating millions but also made sure that it is well established and efficient for his subjects.
+Vikram Dev was an admirer of education and contributed to this cause.
+He not only saved Andhra University by donating millions but also made sure that it was well established and efficient for his subjects.
 Therefore, he donated one lac rupees annually to the Andhra University.
 He donated one lac thirty thousand rupees to the S.C.B.
 Medical college at Cuttack and few thousand rupees to the post-graduate scholarship to Utkal University.

 A major portion of his donations also contributed in laying the foundation of the first theatre hall of Visakhapattnam called 'Jagannmitra Hall' and Jeypore College of Technology and Science.
 He was the founder of the Jeypore College established in 1947, now known as Vikram Dev University in Jeypore, named in respect of his first cousin and predecessor, Sir Vikram Dev III, now a state public university.
 He bore all the cost of publications for some renowned writers that he met in his time serving as the pro-chancellor of Andhra University.